 For organisational culture to facilitate the strategic development of organisations, a multi-domestic strategy is most suitable.
 This strategy allows for additional local responsiveness when compared to a global strategy.
-A global strategy was the chosen method by IKEA, who failed to understand that the needs of customers are not homogenous and therefore neither should the culture of the organisation when looking to internationalise.
+A global strategy was the chosen method by IKEA, who failed to understand that the needs of customers are not homogenous and therefore neither should be the culture of the organisation when looking to internationalise.
 Domestically, IKEA is an exemplary case of how to manage culture from the senior levels of management to drive success through the entire company.
 Overall, it is evident that organisational culture can make or break the success of a company.
 Companies with a strong culture that operate as an organisation of culture are benefitting by improving staff morale, customer confidence, organisational reputation and their financial performance.
 These factors create a clear set of operational directives and goals for an organisation to aspire to reach (Morgan, 1986).
 The strategic development of organisations closely aligns with the theory of sustained competitive advantage and it is evident throughout the analysis and literature that culture is key to both of these aspects.

 References